Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ### Usefulness

-Reviews should be as useful to readers as possible.
+Reviews should be as useful to Users as possible.
 They should also contain enough data to be meaningfully processed by filtering and recommendation algorithms.

+Reliability is a key element of usefulness, and requires a notion of a persistent identity in order to establish a track record for a reviewer.
+This necessitates a special approach in an environment aiming to work without a central authority holding user names and passswords to identify the users personally.
+Mangrove uses public key cryptography to allow the persistent association of reviewers with public keys.

 #### Track record

 To establish reliability of reviews it is useful to maintain a track record of a reviewer.
-To be able to do that and to preserve privacy, reviews contain a public key which can be used multiple times by the same reviewer.
+To be able to do that in a privacy-preserving manner, reviews contain a public key which can be used multiple times by the same reviewer.
+The longer the track record of high-quality reviews of a reviewer, the higher the associated reliability.

-A separate format could be also used to link additional public keys to the same identity.
+An additional format will be established to link additional public keys to the same identity (e.g., public keys generated with different devices).

 #### Time relevance